teramako/Jagabata.psm/docs/en-US/cmdlets/Register-AnsibleUser.md

 ## PARAMETERS

 ### -Id
-User ID to be registered.
+User ID or its resource object to be registerted.

 ```yaml
 Type: UInt64